 Nutrition can be used as a therapy to help with a broad range of health challenges: a lack of energy, unwanted weight gain, digestive problems like heartburn, constipation and bloating, headaches, poor sleep, mental health, emotional eating, arthritis, inflammation, peri-menopause, and of course, diabetes, hypertension, high cholesterol and metabolic syndrome – and more!
 Our relationship with food will determine whether we are able to sustain our lifestyle.

 Energizing your nutrition will help you feel better with food, not diets.
 Nourishing your body and mind will help you feel more focused, less foggy, and help you feel like your old self again!
 Once you are 40, you don’t need to diet - but you do need to change how you eat.

-Energize Nutrition helps men and women over 40 launch their nutritional arsenal to become a healthier version of themselves, one bite at a time.
-We provide energy, enthusiasm, education and a shame-free space to talk about food and nutrition struggles.
+Energize Nutrition helps men and women in midlife create ease and flow with food to become a healthier version of themselves.
+We provide energy, enthusiasm, coaching and a shame-free space to talk about your food and nutrition struggles.

 These are our business values:

 We strive for excellence and care intensely about our work

 We review the latest research to provide evidence-based recommendations.
 We scan media headlines staying up to date with the latest and greatest in nutrition and wellness.

 Whether it is a cooking class, individual coaching or consulting work, we want to leave our clients feeling completely wow’ed and satisfied with the high-quality services they have received.

 We remain curious and open-minded to emerging approaches to holistic nutrition and wellness – but not so open-minded that our brain falls out!